 Natural gas forms when plant and animal matter are trapped beneath solid rock under tons of pressure for millions of years.
 Made up mostly of methane, natural gas is both odourless and tasteless in its original form.
-View the chemical composition of natural gas that contains the typical components of natural gas on the Union Gas system.
+View the chemical composition of natural gas that contains the typical components of natural gas on our system.

 We buy natural gas from a variety of suppliers and has access to a several alternate pipelines to transport natural gas into our system.
 Western Canadian suppliers comprise the largest source of natural gas which is then transported to our pipeline system through TransCanada Pipelines Limited.
 Additional natural gas is purchased from U.S. sources and Ontario producers.
 Through diversity of suppliers and a prudent mix of short and long term gas supply contracts, we secure a reliable supply at a fair price.

 Mercaptan, a harmless, non-toxic substance that has a strong "rotten egg" smell is added as a safety precaution to natural gas (and propane) to make it easier to detect in case of a leak --Natural gas is itself colourless and odourless.
-If you should detect this odour in your home, immediately open windows, leave the house and call us from a neighbour's telephone.
+If you should detect this odour in your home, immediately open windows, leave the house and call 1-877-969-0999 from a neighbour's telephone.
 We'll send a Utility Service Representative to investigate.
 We provide 24-hour emergency response to anyone who calls in and tells us they smell gas.
 We work very hard at maintaining exacting safety standards and we take pride in our safety record.